rickballard/CoCiviumBackUp/insights/interpretive-vectors.md

 - Let both interpretations stand, but partition their influence.
 - Or model a third attractor vector that bridges both.

-Civium reframes disagreement as **signal about system geometry**, not moral failure.
+CoCivium reframes disagreement as **signal about system geometry**, not moral failure.

 ---

 ## [5] Modeling the Field, Not the Debate

 Traditional systems model *positions* in a debate.
-Civium models the **field of interpretation** that produced those positions.
+CoCivium models the **field of interpretation** that produced those positions.

 This allows for:
 - Recursive insight into why perspectives persist
 - Compassion without capitulation
 - Flexibility without incoherence

-Interpretive Vectors are how Civium remains legible across minds that were never meant to agree — but must still find ways to live, evolve, and build together.
+Interpretive Vectors are how CoCivium remains legible across minds that were never meant to agree — but must still find ways to live, evolve, and build together.

 ---

 *Understanding isn't the goal.
 Interoperability is.*